X-Men: Eve of Destruction: Synopsis

 As the group prepares to fly to Genosha, they are joined by former X-Man Dazzler.
-In a telepathic conference involving the entire team, it is learned Dazzler has come seeking the X-Men's help, as the Mojoverse has been conquered by X-Baby versions of Apocalypse and his Four Horsemen.
+In a telepathic conference involving the entire team, it is learned Dazzler has come seeking the X-Men's help, as the Mojoverse has been conquered by X-Baby versions of Apocalypse and his Horsemen.
 Dazzler tells Jean that Apocalypse has killed Mojo and Longshot and all but decimated the Mojoverse, but she is willing to put aside the problem to help the X-Men fight Magneto.
-Meanwhile, Amelia Voght, a former friend of Xavier turned follower of Magneto begins to fear for Genosha's future if Magneto's new aggressive foreign policy brings forth a global "Human Versus Mutant" war.
+Meanwhile, Amelia Voght, a former friend of Xavier turned follower of Magneto, begins to fear for Genosha's future if Magneto's new aggressive foreign policy brings forth a global human-mutant war.

 The makeshift X-Men are attacked by Magneto as they reach Genosha, as their plane is destroyed and they are magnetically lowered to Magda Square, an arena Magneto has set up for the inevitable showdown.
-Showing off the crucified Xavier, Magneto is attacked by Dazzler, who Magneto promptly disintegrates with an electromagnetic energy blast.
+Showing off the crucified Xavier, Magneto is attacked by Dazzler, who Magneto disintegrates with an electromagnetic energy blast.

 This leads to a full-on battle with the makeshift X-Men and Magneto, as Cyclops and Wolverine join the battle.
 Wolverine's arrival leads to Magneto overpowering the clawed mutant and proclaiming that he is going to remove the adamantium from his skeleton again but to his horror, he finds himself unable to do so.

-At this point, Xavier reveals himself and explains that Amelia Voight freed him from the cross at the start of the battle and with Jean Grey running telepathic interference, had Dazzler use her powers to create a hologram of herself (which was what Magneto "destroyed") while she took Xavier's place on the cross, using her hologram powers to impersonate Xavier.
+At this point, Xavier reveals himself and explains that Amelia Voght freed him from the cross at the start of the battle and with Jean Grey running telepathic interference, had Dazzler use her powers to create a hologram of herself (which was what Magneto "destroyed") while she took Xavier's place on the cross, using her hologram powers to impersonate Xavier.

 Magneto realizes that the X-Men have outsmarted him but remains defiant in regards to his plans to militarize Genosha and turn the country into an aggressive global super-power in the name of mutants everywhere.
 Wolverine responds by stabbing Magneto in the guts, as the X-Men leave Magneto bleeding on the ground.